oyekanmiayo/dsa-all-langs/linkedlist/doubly/README.md

     - Set new node as head

 2. How does adding an item to the back (`addLast(e)` of a DLL work?
-    - Starting at head node, traverse the linkedlist until tail node is reached
+    - Get stored tail node reference
     - Create a new node to wrap element **e**
     - Set the current tail node's **next** pointer to the new node
     - Set the new node's **previous** pointer to current tail node